 - Open Evenings take place several times a year.

 Mentoring a Birkbeck Student

 - Find out about volunteering as a mentor, to support the career development of a Birkbeck student.

 Former Student Governor

-- Birkbeck alumni are eligible to nominate themselves as a Former Student Governor of the College.
-Elections are held every two years and the Former Student Governor is elected from among the Birkbeck alumni.
-Once elected, the Former Student Governor becomes part of the Governing Body.
+- If you are a graduate of Birkbeck, you can nominate yourself as a Former Student Governor of the College.
+Elections are held every two years and the Former Student Governor is elected from among Birkbeck alumni.

-- The Governing Body consists of 21 Governors – two Ex Officio Governors (the Master and the Vice-Master), two Governors representing Academic Board, two representative Academic Staff, one representing Non-Teaching Staff, two Governors, one Alumnus Governor (the Former Student Governor), and eleven Independent Governors.
+- The Governing Body consists of 21 Governors: two Ex-Officio Governors (the Master and the Vice-Master); two Governors representing Academic Board; two representative Academic Staff (one representing Non-Teaching Staff); two Governors; one Alumnus Governor (the Former Student Governor); and eleven Independent Governors.

 If you would like to get involved or would like more information on any of the above,please contact us.
 We would also love to hear from you if you have suggestions for future programmes.